How to Get Eggs from Your Laying Hens All Winter

-Many newbie chicken keepers will wonder if they can gather eggs from their hens all year.
-The good news is, with proper conditions, your hens are capable of laying eggs in the winter.
-There are a few things to take into consideration if you would like fresh eggs year ’round.
+With proper conditions, your hens are capable of laying eggs in the winter.
+There are a few things to take into consideration if you would like fresh eggs year-round.

 If your hens are going into a molt, they will stop laying until the molt is complete.
-This can take anywhere from 2 months to 3 or 4 months.
+This can take anywhere from 2 months to 4 months.
 There are some feed formulas available that help provide the extra nutrition they need to get them through the molt quickly.
-You can also cull the molting hens if they are getting older or you don’t care to feed them through this process.
+You can also cull the molting hens (remove them from the flock) if they are getting older or you don’t want to feed them through this process.

 Try Raising Ducks for Eggs!